 He screws up lots of relations, until he finds his “perfect” girlfriend from Kansas, who shines as a light.
 His involvement with her paints a funny and prophetic outcome.
 And and his intriguing “outdoor” therapist, who meets him in Washington Square, takes “therapy” to a whole new level of insight and wit.

 It is a joy to partake of Adam Strauss’s “Mushroom Cure”—because his intense scenes of confused anxiety and rapid-fire comedy sustain emotional involvement to the very end.
 The time flies by like a mind trip—there’s a lot to learn and enjoy.

 Adam is a non-pharmaceutical source of pleasure—a cure for dismay in himself.
 He’s a Life Cure—so, take a big dose of Adam Strauss and his funny, gripping, and uplifting story.
 He knows how to how to analyze, how to live, and laugh at himself.
 Let’s see it, again.

-“The Mushroom Cure” written and performed by Adam Strauss, directed by Jonathan Libman, at The Marsh, San Francisco, through Saturday, June 3, 2017.
+“The Mushroom Cure” written and performed by Adam Strauss, directed by Jonathan Libman, at The Marsh, Berkeley, Fridays & Saturdays, through Saturday, April 28, 2018.
 Info: themarsh.org

 Cast: Adam Strauss